Dev-Soumya7/Development-learning/README.md

-# javascript-learn-
+# To learn the development process as well understand the use of virtual services
-js implementation and realization
+Exploring new techstack and environments